Welcome to Maple Street Psychology

-Sharon-Lee (Sharon) Duff, Claire Day, Di Procter, and Venetta Bennett are warm and engaging mental health professionals.
+Sharon-Lee (Sharon) Duff and Di Procter are warm and engaging mental health professionals.
 They aim to assist their clients to feel safe and supported throughout their therapeutic journey.

-Special interest areas include trauma, LGBTIQ, eating disorders, anxiety, and working with children and adolescents.
+Special interest areas include trauma, anxiety, and working with adolescents (14 years and older).
 All treatment services delivered are evidence-based and we use a range of therapies including Eye Movement Desensitisation and Reprocessing Therapy (EMDR), Acceptance and Commitment Therapy, Play Therapy, Cognitive Behaviour Therapy, Motivational Interviewing, and Mindfulness-based therapies.

-We work with children aged six years and older, adolescents, and adults across the lifespan.
+We work with adolescents from age 14 years and adults across the lifespan.

 Initial assessment followed by treatment sessions, including education about your condition.
 We will focus on your chosen goal for therapy and commence a journey of recovery and wellness.

-Increase resilience to assist children and young adults to understand and overcome life’s challenges and assist with development and growth.
+Increase resilience to assist young adults to understand and overcome life’s challenges and assist with development and growth.